Nonye2K3/chia/FAQ.md

 For some routers, UPnP is enabled automatically, but for others, you might have to go into your router settings and enable UPnP manually.
 Sometimes restarting the router is also necessary.

 Another option is port forwarding, where you tell your router/NAT to forward requests on port 8444 to your machine.

+# Why does my other node on my local network not connect to anything?

+You can only run UPnP for one host behind one router.
+If you disable UPnP on all but one of your nodes then your local router will forward inbound 8444 traffic to the one node and the rest will now be able to connect to the network but just will not accept inbound connections from the network.

 # How do I rotate logs?